gaboesquivel/about-lift/readme.md

 ## Deployment Plan

 The first phase we will be focused on building up the community, open source tools, education and awareness.
-We will create partnerships and educational resources.
 We will collective design and implement the DAC Token, smart contracts and the systems required to run the DAC.
-We will receive sponsorships as well keep track of all of the members contributions so that they can be appropiately rewarded with Pura Vida DAC tokens when we launch on chain.

 ## Collaborative Partners